• Skip to primary navigation

 Have you booked award travel with miles and points?
 Then you know the thrill after you book that itinerary you’ve been dreaming of…all with points and miles!

 I was able to take advantage of the United “cheap one-way” trick.
-(It’s now called the Excursionist Perk.)
-United has generous routing rules on roundtrip awards.
-You’re allowed 1 stopover and 2 open jaws.
+(It’s now called the Excursionist Perk with albeit slightly less generous routing rules.)

-A stopover is when you stay in a location for 24 hours or more en route to your destination.
+stopover is when you stay in a location for 24 hours or more en route to your destination.
 An open jaw is when you fly to one location but depart from a different location.

 The open jaw example below shows how you could depart from JFK in New York and fly to Santiago, Chile (SCL) and return to JFK by departing from Buenos Aires, Argentina (EZE).
-It looks like an “open jaw” on the map.

 open jaw